chesterbr/ruby2600/README.md

     git clone git@github.com:chesterbr/ruby2600.git
     cd ruby2600
+    # If you want to use JRuby:
+    # cp .ruby-version-for-jruby .ruby-version
-    rvm install # (or whatever you choose in order to install the .ruby-version ruby / JRuby / etc.) bundle install
+    rvm install # (or whatever you use to install the Ruby in .ruby-version) bundle install

 ## Usage